Frijol/climate-change/GLOSSARY.md

 ## brownfields
 a former industrial or commercial site where future use is affected by real or perceived environmental contamination

+## BRT
+bus rapid transit, mass transit on bus systems designed to have the advantages of rail (e.g. specialized lanes, regularity, multi-point entry) [Hawken, 136][Hawken]

 ## BSDG
 black start diesel generator